 - It will change the price of the dinner but you can easily substitute the chicken for a shellfish or sausage.
 You can also change out the veggies if you have certain ones on hand.

 - We also like to add a bag of frozen okra during step 4 of the recipe below.

 - Instead of chicken, you can add shrimp or a double dose of the smoked sausage.

 - We like to serve hot sauce on the side because it’s our experience that everyone likes different heat levels.

 What to Serve with Cindy’s Gumbo:

-- The stew is full of vegetables so you can serve these Buttermilk Biscuits or 1 Hour French Bread that would be oh so delicious dipped in the gumbo.
+The stew is full of vegetables so you can serve any of these breads with it that would be oh so delicious dipped in the gumbo: